benj01/sonmap-studio/docs/geodata-import/IMPORT-WIZARD-PLAN.md

 **Milestone:**
 - The import step now uses a real backend API call, passing all user choices and selected features.
 The wizard is now fully production-ready for end-to-end import workflows.

 **This document is a living plan.
 Update as design decisions are made and implementation progresses.**

+---

+## 9. Legacy Code Removal Checklist

+Once the new import wizard is fully adopted and tested, the following legacy files and functions can be safely removed:

+### Components
+- `components/geo-import/components/geo-import-dialog.tsx`
+- `components/geo-import/components/file-info-card.tsx` (if not used elsewhere)
+- `components/geo-import/components/import-details-card.tsx` (if not used elsewhere)
+- `components/geo-import/components/map-preview.tsx` (if not used elsewhere)
+- `components/geo-import/components/geo-file-upload.tsx` (if not used by the wizard)

+### Types
+- `GeoImportDialogProps` and related types in `components/geo-import/types/index.ts`

+### Hooks
+- `useGeoImport` in `components/geo-import/hooks/use-geo-import.ts` (if not used by the wizard)

+### Utilities
+- Any helpers/utilities only referenced by the old dialog

+### Styles
+- Any CSS/SCSS files only used by the old dialog

+### Tests
+- Any test files for the above components

+**Note:**
+Before removal, double-check that none of these are referenced by the new wizard or other parts of the app.

+---